Alcazar de Tolède

 Check availability

-A hostel set in the medieval San Servando castle, above the Alcántara bridge, dorms with a view of the city: a unique setting at the best price.
+A youth hostel set in the medieval castle, above the Alcántara bridge.
+Plain dorms, but the setting has no equal at this price.

 Check availability